brokenricefilms/dotfiles/README.md

     * using `dark | light` in command line
     * change nvim & kitty & alacritty & batcat theme
 - vim keymap everywhere
-    * philosophy: you not in vim, like google sheet, edit text,...
     * i use [touchcursor](https://github.com/donniebreve/touchcursor-linux) for config my keyboard, older is use xmodmap but i have some issue with this then i switch to touchcursor and this work well
     * my touchcursor config [here](https://github.com/thuanpham2311/dotfiles/blob/master/touchcursor/touchcursor.conf)
 - fzf, moving fast.